Chizkiyahu/delete-untagged-ghcr-action/README.md

       except_untagged_multiplatform: true
 ```

-## Delete all containers from package
+## Delete all containers from packages
 ```yaml
 - name: Delete all containers from package
   uses: Chizkiyahu/delete-untagged-ghcr-action@v3